 Talent shows work for both primary and secondary schools, and children of all ages will have something to offer, whether that's singing, dancing, acting or other skills you may have never seen before.

-Send letters and registration forms out to all pupils, and specify that primary-aged children must be accompanied by an adult.
+- Six to seven weeks before: Send letters and registration forms out to all pupils, and specify that primary-aged children must be accompanied by an adult.
 Allocate time slots of two minutes for each audition over a couple of afternoons.
 Agree rules, e.g. whether pupils can perform more than once, as a solo act and again as part of a group.
 Encourage teachers and parents to enter, too - if only to allow the judges to 'buzz' them!

-- Organise the running order and send out invitations to performers with instructions, including their time slot, arrival time and where to get ready.
+- Two to three weeks before: Organise the running order and send out invitations to performers with instructions, including their time slot, arrival time and where to get ready.
 Have a contingency plan in place for any no-shows.
 Provide your PTA volunteers with a more detailed running order, indicating what equipment (microphone, chair, etc) is needed for each act.
 Seek sponsorship or raffle/silent auction prizes from local businesses, such as dance schools, music shops, etc. Finalise what refreshments will be provided and who will be in charge of these on the day.
 If supplying alcohol, you will need a TEN.

-- Arrive early to set up and decorate your venue.
+- On the day: Arrive early to set up and decorate your venue.
 If you're running a raffle or auction, encourage guests to buy tickets or place bids when they arrive, then announce winners at the end of the event.
 Congratulate your performers for their efforts and distribute certificates to all those who took part.

 Talent show tips and advice

 - Licensing: If selling or supplying alcohol at your event, you will need a TEN (England and Wales).
 Submit an application to your local council at least ten days before your event.
 If playing music and your event is held on school premises, your PTA will not require a separate PRS for Music or PPL as you will be covered by the school's licences.